OCA/sale-workflow/README.rst

 Sale Order Lot Generator
 ========================

-This module was written to generate automatically the lot number when you confirm a sale order
+This module was written to generate automatically the lot number when you confirmation a sale order

 Installation
 ============